Elimination Diet: What It Is and When To Do It

 A food sensitivity (also known as "hypersensitivity" or "intolerance") is when a person has symptoms after consuming a food that doesn't typically cause symptoms in other people.
 The majority of physical food reactions are due to food intolerances.
 These intolerances are not as well understood as allergies, as they don't involve the immune system.

 It's thought that intolerances are caused by possible enzyme deficiencies (such as lactase deficiency causing a lactose intolerance).
 They may involve malabsorption issues within the digestive tract, or they could be adverse reactions to chemicals that occur naturally within certain foods.
+For instance, some people who follow a gluten-free diet may have an intolerance rather than an allergy to gluten.

 Food allergies can be so severe they can occur when microscopic amounts of an allergen are present.
 A food intolerance reaction, however, is often dependent on how much food is consumed.
 The more you consume, the worse the reaction.